 The Acoustic Surface technology is used in both the A8F and A1E.
 Each of them has a total of 4 actuators for invisibly vibrating the screen in order to produce sound.
 The reason there are no visible artifacts in the picture caused by the actuators is because they only produce mid-range and high-frequency sounds.
 The A8F and A1E have dedicated woofer(s) for the low frequency range.
 There is a difference in the woofer’s size which is 60mm on the A8F vs 80mm on the A1E.
 In order to compensate for the smaller woofer size, the A8F has two woofers vs one woofer on the A1E.
 It should also be mentioned that the A1E’s woofer is placed in the kickstand and sits behind a removable cover made of fabric material.
 Provided you don’t remove this cover, the bass on the A1E is dampen to a degree by the fabric material.
 The A8F’s woofers, on the other hand, are placed on the back of the TV due to the omission of the kickstand.

-3. Timing of firmware updates (for Dolby Vision support in particular); Smart TV version
+3. Timing of firmware updates; Smart TV version

 The A8F and A1E utilize an OLED panel.
 Instead of a backlight, each pixel on the A8F and A1E is self-illuminating which means that it can be completely powered off so that no light is emitted when displaying black color.
 Not only that leads to an unparalleled contrast ratio (compared to LCD TVs), but also augments the Triluminos Display technology on the A8F and A1E since colors appear more vibrant against the backdrop of the two OLED TVs’ extremely deep black level.
 Thanks to the OLED panel, the A8F and A1E have wide viewing angles.
 Specifically, they are able to maintain their black level and avoid any significant reduction in brightness off-axis.
 Furthermore, there is no noticeable color shift up to approximately 45 degrees off-axis.
 Another advantage that the A8F and A1E’s OLED panel has over LCD TVs is that the pixel response time is nearly instantaneous which means there are no dark trails following moving objects (ghosting artifacts) due to pixel transition not being completed within the refresh cycle.
 The refresh rate is 120Hz on both the A8F and A1E.